 Just about anything you need to fulfill your curriculum requirements for your Monmouth degree.
 You can take General Education courses, as well as major and minor requirements.
 However, it may be easier to find general education courses and electives abroad than courses to fulfill your major, depending on what that major is.

-On the website, you will find application packets, student stories, photos galleries and much more, You can find the website from the home page under ‘Academics.’
-Make sure to check out the ‘Students Stories’ and photo galleries to learn about the once in a lifetime experiences of previous Study Abroad students!
+On this website, you will find application packets, student stories, photos galleries and much more, Make sure to check out the ‘Students Stories’ and photo galleries to learn about the once in a lifetime experiences of previous Study Abroad students!